Inzhenerka/docs.getdbt.tech/website/docs/docs/configuration-checklist.md

 - [ ] Manually [invite users](/docs/cloud/manage-access/invite-users) to the dbt platform, and they can authenticate using [MFA (SMS or authenticator app)](/docs/cloud/manage-access/mfa).
 - [ ] Configure [single sign-on or OAuth](/docs/cloud/manage-access/sso-overview) for advanced access control. <Lifecycle status="managed,managed_plus" /> accounts only.
     - [ ] Create [SSO mappings](/docs/cloud/manage-access/about-user-access#sso-mappings-) for groups
+- Configure [System for Cross-Domain Identity Management (SCIM)](/docs/cloud/manage-access/scim) if available for your IdP.
 - [ ] Users should be able to connect to the data warehouse from their personal profile.
 - [ ] [Create groups](/docs/cloud/manage-access/about-user-access#create-new-groups-) with granular permission sets assigned.
 - [ ] Create [RBAC rules](https://docs.getdbt.com/docs/cloud/manage-access/about-user-access#role-based-access-control-) to assign users to groups and permission sets upon sign in. <Lifecycle status="managed,managed_plus" /> accounts only.